tiagofernandez/freqtweets/README.md

 ===

 Check how often people you are following update their statuses.
-Therefore, you can identify people that is cluttering your timeline and who does not use Twitter regularly.
+Therefore, you can identify people that is cluttering your timeline, so as who does not use Twitter regularly.

 Setup